Master of Science (Information Technology)

 Program Introduction

-The normal duration of this course is 2 year,and the maximum duration is 3 years.
+The normal duration of this program is 2 years,and the maximum duration is 3 years.

 Face-to-face Teaching